aeilot/github-enhancing-safari/README.md

 ## About

+## Installation

+You can get the ZIP file from the [release page](https://github.com/aeilot/github-enhancing-safari/releases).
+Unarchive and place it in the `/Applications` folder.

+> Downloading from Mac APP Store is currently not available.

 ## Contributing

 Contributing is always welcomed!
 You can add localizations and features to the project, or just simply submit an issue!